Vis4Sense/student-projects/2023-2024/jiaqi-li/interview/response_3.md

 19. What was the most difficult aspect of this process?
 **There are some deceptive records.
 He has a lot of searches about GPT, but they are so broad that it's hard to pinpoint what he wants to know about GPT in more details.**

+Follow up question:
+1. You mentioned that you will use mindmap in your working routine, could you give me a example?
+    - It's more like an outline.
+Because we need to post article about finance in our social media account, and we have different topic everyweek.
+For each topic, there are several articles should be read and summarise.

+2. What kind of content you need for the final post?
+    - we need an attractive title for every artical, it should contain the most import finance concept in the article.
+And summarization should be concise and also include images in orginal artical.